Maryland Poison Center Celebrates National Poison Prevention Week

-According to the Centers for Disease Control and Prevention (CDC), poisoning is the leading cause of injury death in the U.S., with most of these deaths caused by drug and medication misuse and abuse.
-The MPC -- part of the Department of Pharmacy Practice and Science (PPS) at the University of Maryland School of Pharmacy -- is a 24-hour telephone service that offers free, fast, and confidential expert advice about poisonings and overdoses.
+According to the Centers for Disease Control and Prevention (CDC), poisoning is the leading cause of unintentional injury death in the U.S., with most of these deaths caused by drug and medicine misuse and abuse.
+The MPC -- part of the Department of Practice, Science, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy -- is a 24-hour telephone service that offers free, fast, and confidential expert advice about poisonings and overdoses.
 It has provided poisoning treatment advice, education, and prevention services to individuals living across the state of Maryland since 1972, and is certified by the American Association of Poison Control Centers (AAPCC) as a regional poison center.

-Although approximately one-third of the calls received by the MPC involve children younger than six years old, teens, adults, and seniors are also at risk for poisoning.
+Although approximately one-third of the calls received by the MPC involve children younger than six years old, teens, adults, and older adults are also at risk for poisoning.
 To help prevent poisonings in your home, follow these tips from the MPC:

 - Program the Poison Center phone number in your cell phone.
 Your local poison center can be reached anywhere in the United States by dialing 1-800-222-1222.
-You can also text the word “poison” to 797979 to receive the Poison Center’s contact information.
-Save this contact and share it with your friends.
+Save this contact in your mobile phone and share it with your friends and family.

 - Read and follow directions on the label before using medicines and household products.